Lucia in London

 Lucia in London is a 1927 comic novel written by E. F. Benson.
 It is the third of six novels in the popular Mapp and Lucia series, about idle women in the 1920s and their struggle for social dominance over their small communities.
 The second Lucia novel, it is a sequel to 1920's Queen Lucia.
 In this novel, Lucia leaves her small town of Riseholme and moves to London, where she attacks the city's social life with the same eager ferocity.

 Plot

-The pretentious and socially domineering Emmeline Lucas — known to all as "Lucia" — and her husband "Peppino" acquire a second home in London from a deceased aunt.
+Emmeline Lucas and her husband "Peppino" acquire a second home in London from a deceased aunt.
 While her Riseholme friends Georgie Pillson and Daisy Quantock seethe with envy, Lucia moves to Brompton Square, where she can social-climb to the highest circles.
-Her shameless gambits attract a group of astonished followers, including Stephen Merriall, secretly the society-column author Hermione.
+Her gambits attract a group of astonished followers, including Stephen Merriall, secretly the society-column author Hermione.
 When Peppino falls ill, Lucia brings him back to Riseholme and nurses him back to health — and then turns her attention to reclaiming her place in her original kingdom.